RobotMasterxo/qomswapassets/README.md

         Format: The logo must be in PNG format.

     telegram.txt
+        NAME: Name
+        SYMBOL: Symbol
         A plain text file containing the link to your token's official Telegram group.
-        The content should be just the Telegram URL, no additional text or formatting.
+        The content should be just the Telegram URL, NAME and SYMBOL no additional text or formatting.